 To be notified of our next Group Dog Training class, please email us at email@example.com.

-PCPSI now offers a special three-session package for private, in-home puppy training!
-This program is designed for puppies in the early stages of life to set up good habits that last a lifetime.
-Our trainers will also customize the program to target issues specific to your puppy’s situation and help to correct problem behaviors before they get out of hand!
+Puppy training in the early stages of life is ideal to set up good habits that last a lifetime.
+Our trainers will also customize the program to target issues specific to your puppy’s situation and help to correct problem behaviors before they get out of hand.

 If your dog has a behavior problem that you would rather live without, PCPSI can help.
 We offer one-on-one, in-home dog training sessions to help you with all types of dog behavior challenges like: teaching your dog how to walk on a leash without pulling, how to greet people without jumping on them, leash aggression, house-training issues, separation anxiety and other problems.
 Our knowledgeable trainers use positive reinforcement techniques that are easy for your dog to learn, and easy for you to implement with a little bit of supervised practice.
 Call or email us to set up training sessions for you and your dog(s).

 DOG TRAINING PRICING

 All in-home training is at the following rates below.
 NOTE: Initial consultation/training can be between 1-2 hours in length depending on the complexity of the situation.
 Clients will be billed 1 hour for the initial consultation at the time of booking, and adjusted appropriately after the meeting is complete.

 - Single hour of training/hourly rate if no package is purchased: $125